Skip to content

 Composition

-Today the council is its two founders.
+Today the council is its three founders.
 Founding-member seats are open to the organizations that adopt and shape v1 — DMS, CRM, and website platforms, AI-agent vendors, dealer groups, and agencies.

 Help shape the standard.